nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 **Implementation:**

-The function Find takes in 1 compulsory field (keyword) to find the relvant Patient Objects within the list of Patient Objects.
+The function Find takes in 1 compulsory field (keyword) to find the relevant Patient Objects within the list of Patient Objects.
 Data input is first checked to ensure validity.
 Any invalid input detected will result in an Exception thrown and command aborted.
 The given input is used to match with every single field of the Patient Object.
 If there is a match, the Patient Object will be displayed.
 Else, an error message will be displayed.

 Invalid Input includes: